marcobuys/coding-best-practices/README.md

 - Prefer fewer repositories over more
 - Strive for Continuous Delivery
 - Strive for Continuous Deployment
-- Stick to a development workflow that works for you and your customers.
-Short-lived feature branches can be good.
+- Stick to a development workflow that works for you and your stakeholders
-- Prevent long lived feature branches
+- Prevent Long-lived feature branches.
+Short-lived feature branches can be good
 - Use version control tools
 - Use one monorepo
 - Use constants instead of hardcoded strings